Students: end your school day with a payday

 Provincial Education and tuition amount changes:

-Alberta, Prince Edward Island, Nova Scotia: Education credit stays
+Newfoundland, Prince Edward Island, Nova Scotia, Manitoba: Both Tuition and Education credit Remain

-Saskatchewan eliminated both the provincial education and tuition amounts effective July 1, 2017.
-If you’ve got any unused credits from previous years, you’ll be able to carry them forward.
+Ontario and Saskatchewan eliminated both the provincial education and tuition amounts in, 2017.
+If you’ve got any unused credits from previous years, you are still able to carry them forward.

 Our Tax Experts are trained to ensure students maximize any new or unused credits and get every eligible deduction available, because we know bigger tax breaks mean better spring breaks for you.